When do I need a Building Permit?

 What do I do if I have concerns over proposed PATS routes?

-For general questions, please contact Mary McMullen, Recreation Coordinator for Trails and Outdoor Recreation, at (928) 474-5242 x 358.
+For general questions, please contact Maia Crispin at (928) 472-5110.
 To express more specific concerns over PATS routes that you feel may affect your neighborhood, there will be public opportunities and/or forums that will be provided prior to any trail construction that is within 300 feet of residential areas.

 How do I know if I should dial 911 or the police non-emergency number?